songyandong/documentation/guide/Five_Kinds_of_Attacks.md

 - In PPIO’s consensus mechanism, nodes are being randomly selected to build the next block in the ledger.
 Unless the attacker attacks all the feasible nodes in the entire network, the operation of PPIO will not be affected.
 As a result, it is unrealistic for attackers to conduct effective DDoS attacks against PPIO.

 ## Eclipse Attacks
 As shown in Figure below, eclipse attacks take place when attackers isolate a victim node by controlling all the connections to and from the node.
-As a result, the victim node on longer receives correct information from the rest of the network and therefore can be manipulated by the attackers, and may end up with economic losses.
+As a result, the victim node no longer receives correct information from the rest of the network and therefore can be manipulated by the attackers, and may end up with economic losses.

 ![Eclipse Attack](../images/guide/eclipseattack.png)
 <p style="font-size:14px; text-align:center;">Eclipse Attack</p>